johanc-safetyiq/jesi-user-upload-agent/README.md

 - Rows 1-3 contain instructions
 - Row 4 contains headers
 - Row 5+ contains user data

+## Special Status Transitions

+### Info Required Status
+The agent automatically transitions tickets to "Info Required" when:
+- **Missing 1Password Credentials**: No entry found for the tenant's service account
+- **Authentication Failures**: Credentials exist but authentication fails

+The bot posts a detailed comment explaining:
+- The missing tenant and expected email format
+- Instructions for creating the 1Password entry
+- Next steps to resume processing

+Once credentials are configured, manually transition the ticket back to "Open" status.

 ## Approval Message Format